 Whip everything for another minute and at this point begin to gradually add sugar.
 Finally add peanut butter and beat until it is well blended and the sugar is dissolved.

 Turn off the mixer.
 Gradually add the cream with the gelatine and stir in gently with the spoon until all the liquid is well incorporated.
 Pour the mixture over the prepared cookie crust and place it in the refrigerator for 2 – 3 hours.

 Heat the glaze (by now firm) in a saucepan over low heat.
-As soon as the glaze is completely melted, pour it over the prepared cheesecake.
+As soon as the glaze melts, pour it over the cheesecake.
 Move the dessert into the refrigerator for about 30 minutes to let it set.